mathewbushuru/webpack-restaurant-SPA/README.md

 ## Restaurant Page

 This is a landing page for a website that is completely dynamically rendered by JavaScript.

 ##### Webpack

 I am also using my custom webpack config to bundle the source files.
 You can check out my setup at `./webpack.config.js`

 ### Roadmap

-[x] Set up webpack
+- [x] Set up webpack
+- [x] Set up HTML skeleton with desired markup that will be added dynamically by JS later
+- [x] Styling
+- [x] CSS-only parallax effect for section images